 Guyana ruling party rejects vote recount in election chaos

-GEORGETOWN, Guyana (AP) — A major dispute erupted in Guyana today and threatened to further destabilise the South American country after the governing party rejected a recount of votes cast in the March 2 general election.
+GEORGETOWN, Guyana (AP) — A major dispute erupted Monday in Guyana and threatened to further destabilise the South American country after the governing party rejected a recount of votes cast during the March 2 general elections.

 The ruling multiparty coalition that has been in power since 2015 accused the main opposition People's Progressive Party of electoral fraud and said it would go to court to prevent the elections commission from declaring a winner.
 The announcement was made a day after the commission finished recounting about 400,000 votes, including disputed votes from about 30 boxes from coastal villages that the ruling coalition said contained only votes for the opposition that it wants invalidated.